Agreement on the Conservation of Polar Bears

 The agreement remains one of the strongest multilateral environmental agreements ever signed.

-Today, the primary conservation concern for polar bears is loss of their sea-ice habitat and reduced access to their primary prey, due to climate change and not harvest.
+Today, the primary conservation concern for polar bears is loss of their sea-ice habitat and reduced access to their seal prey, a problem caused by climate change.

 Polar Bear Status Report